How brands stay human as AI gets more capable

 The Enterprise Video Operating Model

-Companies that make five videos a year treat video as a project.
-Companies that make fifty a month run it as a system.
-The enterprise video operating model is that system, built on four pillars: capacity that flexes with volume, centralized intake, brand baked into the workflow, and measurement that ties output to outcomes.
-Here is how to define it and build it.
+Five videos a year is a project.
+Fifty is a system.
+The enterprise video operating model is that system, built on four pillars: capacity that flexes with volume, one intake route, brand built into the workflow, and measurement tied to business outcomes.
+Here is how to tell which stage you are at and how to build the model in 90 days.

 July 3, 2026